Plumsail/orgchart-docs/source/how-tos/display-dotted-line-managers.rst

 1. Create a multivalue lookup instead of regular lookup.
 This will allow you to pick multiple dotted-line managers using lookup filed.

-2. Or create a regular “Single line of text” list column.
+2. Or create a regular "Single line of text" list column.
 This will allow you to specify a semicolon separated list of dotted-line managers.

 Examples: